 - Died June 15, 1906 in Baltimore, MD USA

 Biographical Information

 Sandy Nava has a share of fame for being an early Hispanic in professional baseball.
 Some people call him the first Mexican-American since his mother was apparently from Mexico, but he was apparently born in San Francisco, CA. The term "apparently" is used because some sources say he was born in Cuba (press references of the time often referred to him as Cuban).
-If born in San Francisco, CA, then he is the first major leaguer born there.
+If born in San Francisco, then he is the first major leaguer born there.
 Then again, he was long listed with an 1850 birthdate while recent research make him out to have been ten years younger, as confirmed by census records.
 His younger siblings were born in Mexico as the family lived in Durango State between 1861 and 1865 before returning to San Francisco, where his mother re-married with an Englishman when he was about 7 years old.

 He caught 12 of Old Hoss Radbourn's starts.

 Although Sandy hit only .095 in 1884, he had his most at-bats that year, and his team was the best in major league baseball.

 Sporting Life of August 15, 1903 referred to him as Vincent Nava, and said he had been pardoned from jail after serving three months for larceny.
 He was said to have no home.